Neighborhood Tree Stewards (NTS)

 Portland is home to diverse communities of trees and people alike.
 Both types of communities change as you travel across the city and require different care to support and thrive.

-There is an observable difference in the distribution of tree canopy coverage, and Neighborhood Tree Stewards are working to change that.
+There is an observable difference in the distribution of tree canopy coverage across the city, and Neighborhood Tree Stewards are working to change that.
 The services that healthy trees provide to our city are integral to the health of the people in our city, and Portland is working with the community to bring these services to all residents.

 What do Neighborhood Tree Stewards do?